n0obscertified/rx-swift-observableCollection/README.md

 		var elements = something(string: "", int: 0, money: 0.0)

 		t.append(elements)

-		elements.set(keyPath: \something.money, value: 100) /// you can use the set method to set any variable in your class this method emits an event on the obeservable collection letting the subscriber that an element in the observable collection has changed.
+        elements.set(keyPath: \something.money, value: 100)
+        /// you can use the set method to set any variable in your class this method emits an event on the obeservable collection letting the subscriber that an element in the observable collection has changed.
         ///

 		t.append(something(string: "", int: 0, money: 100.0))
-		t[1].money = 0 // or set the class directly.
+		t[1].money = 0 // or set the variable directly note this does not emit an collectionchanged event.

 ```